Helping You Protect Your Elderly Loved Ones

 Sadly, because our elderly loved ones may suffer from memory loss or communication problems, elder abuse often goes unreported and misunderstood.
 Because it’s often difficult to discern the facts and circumstances underlying a nursing home negligence claim, you and your loved ones will need the help of an experienced and sophisticated law firm.

 The team at St. Martin & Bourque is experienced in working with elderly patients and is adept at navigating through the medical complexities that accompany a claim for nursing home negligence.
 We can help bring your case to a quick and effective resolution.

 Concerned About Your Loved One?
 Contact Us For Help.

-Please email or contact us at 888-573-2492 to develop a plan of action to obtain appropriate care for you or your loved one.
+Please contact us or call today at (985) 876-3891 to develop a plan of action to obtain appropriate care for you or your loved one.
 When possible, we will represent your family in obtaining compensation for the pain and suffering you or your loved one has endured.